All posts

 How we evaluated the options

 We didn't just read feature lists.
-Our evaluation included hands-on testing of many of the platforms, analysis of hundreds of user reviews across G2, Capterra, and Reddit, and conversations with niche job board operators.
+Our evaluation included hands-on testing of many of the platforms, analysis of hundreds of user reviews across G2, Capterra, and Reddit, and conversations with some of the best job board operators.

 Our job board software evaluation framework